Piano: Maintenance

+Tuning

 Pianos are heavy and powerful, yet delicate instruments.
 Over the years, professional piano movers have developed special techniques for transporting both grands and uprights, which prevent damage to the case and to the piano's mechanical elements.
 Pianos need regular tuning to keep them on correct pitch.
 The hammers of pianos are voiced to compensate for gradual hardening of the felt, and other parts also need periodic regulation.
 Pianos need regular maintenance to ensure the felt hammers and key mechanisms are functioning properly.
 Aged and worn pianos can be rebuilt or reconditioned by piano rebuilders.
 Strings eventually must be replaced.
-Often, by replacing a great number of their parts, and adjusting them, old instruments can perform as well as new pianos.
+Often, by replacing a great number of their parts and adjusting them, old instruments can perform as well as new pianos.

 Piano tuning involves adjusting the tensions of the piano's strings with a specialized wrench, thereby aligning the intervals among their tones so that the instrument is in tune.
 While guitar and violin players tune their own instruments, pianists usually hire a piano tuner, a specialized technician, to tune their pianos.
 The piano tuner uses special tools.
 The meaning of the term in tune in the context of piano tuning is not simply a particular fixed set of pitches.

-Fine piano tuning carefully assesses the interaction among all notes of the chromatic scale, different for every piano, and thus requires slightly different pitches from any theoretical standard.
-Pianos are usually tuned to a modified version of the system called equal temperament (see Piano key frequencies for the theoretical piano tuning).
+Fine piano tuning carefully assesses the interaction among all notes of the chromatic scale, different for every piano, and requires slightly different pitches from any theoretical standard.
+Pianos are usually tuned to a modified version of the system called equal temperament.
 In all systems of tuning, each pitch is derived from its relationship to a chosen fixed pitch, usually the internationally recognized standard concert pitch of A4 (the A above middle C).
-The term A440 refers to a widely accepted frequency of this pitch – 440 Hz.
+The term A440 refers to a widely accepted frequency of this pitch: 440 Hz.